-SATAC’s participating institutions may add adjustment factors to your university aggregate to calculate a selection rank for entry to their courses.
+SATAC may add adjustment factors to your university aggregate.
+We then use your adjusted aggregate to calculate your selection rank.

-South Australian and Northern Territory schools attracting equity adjustments will be identified using criteria which consider:
+South Australian and Northern Territory schools qualify for equity adjustments using criteria which consider:

-- schools’ remoteness as defined under the Australian Standard Geographical Classification
+- the school’s remoteness as defined under the Australian Standard Geographical Classification

 - the ‘participation rate’ (the percentage of students in each school gaining an Australian Tertiary Admission Rank (ATAR))